MarkBorcherding/ansible-rails-stack/readme.md

 # Ansible a Rails Stack

-This is a quikc exercise in Ansibling a full Ruby on Rails stack.
+This is a quick exercise in Ansibling a full Ruby on Rails stack.